 Table 2: Performance: STANAG 4415 / MIL-STD-188-110B, 75 bps (NATO Robust)

-The figure below illustrates the Bit Error Rate (BER) performances of the RapidM STANAG 4415 waveform suite as measured for AWGN, ITU-R poor and good Channels.
+The figure below illustrates the Bit Error Rate (BER) performances of the STANAG 4415 waveform suite as measured for AWGN, ITU-R poor and good Channels.
 The RapidM RS8 HF & V/UHF Channel Simulator was used to simulate the HF channel conditions.

 Figure 1: Bit Error Rate (BER) Performance of STANAG 4415 (NATO Robust) modems for AWGN and ITU-R CCIR poor and CCIR good Channels